Ante Žižić: National team career

 Žižić played with the junior national teams of Croatia.
 With Croatia's junior national teams, he played at the 2013 FIBA Europe Under-16 Championship, the 2014 FIBA Europe Under-18 Championship, where he won a bronze medal, and at the 2015 FIBA Under-19 World Championship, where he won a silver medal.

 Personal life

-Žižić's older brother, Andrija, was also a professional basketball player.
-The two brothers were teammates at Cibona Zagreb, in the 2015–16 season.
-His older brother played in 107 EuroLeague games, with Cibona Zagreb, FC Barcelona, Olympiacos, and Panathinaikos, and he also won a EuroLeague championship with Maccabi Tel Aviv.
+Žižić's older brother, Andrija, is a former professional basketball player.
+The two brothers were teammates at Cibona Zagreb during the 2015–16 season.
+His older brother played in 107 EuroLeague games with Cibona Zagreb, FC Barcelona, Olympiacos and Panathinaikos, and he also won a EuroLeague championship with Maccabi Tel Aviv.